1. Pledge to Vote and Invite Your Friends

 Did you know that asking your friends and family to vote is the most powerful way you can make an impact on their lives?
 Take the Environmental Voter Pledge and our volunteers will help you reach out to friends and family and encourage them to vote in the upcoming election.

-You must be registered to vote by December 7th to vote in the general election on Tuesday, January 5, 2021.
+You must be registered to vote by October 4 if you want to vote in the General Election.
 If you haven’t registered yet, you can do it today!
+You can find a full list of election dates and deadlines here.

 3. Check Your Voter Registration Status